theresa-whynot/developerportfolio/README.md

 ## Getting Started

 Follow these steps to set up and run my portfolio on your local machine.
-You can also visit "https://theresa-whynot-developer-portfolio.netlify.app/" on the live web!
+You can also visit [my portfolio](https://theresa-whynot-developer-portfolio.netlify.app/) on the live web!

 ### Prerequsites